Lord-Y/versions/README.md

 ```
 It will fetch the latest version deployed without checking the `status` of the deployment.

+## Metrics

+Golang metrics are built-in in our API.

+We also add last 10 days deployments by status on `curl 0:8080/api/v1/versions/stats/latest` but also on `curl 0:9101/metrics |grep versions_last_deployments_by_status`

 ## Contributing

 In order to contribute to our project, we need to configure git hooks.